Programs: Sustainable Communities Extension Program, Illinois-Indiana Sea Grant

 Purdue Extension: FNR Extension, Why Extension?

 Kara has a B.S. in public affairs and environmental science and a M.P.A. in natural resources management and nonprofit management from the Indiana University School of Public and Environmental Affairs.
 She also received a M.S.Ed. degree from the IU School of Education at Indiana University-Purdue University Indianapolis (IUPUI) with concentrations in community building and science education.
-Kara is a certified planner (AICP) and a Professional Community and Economic Developer (PCED) with additional credentials including a Certificate in Fundraising Management from IU, the LEED AP Neighborhood Development.
+Kara is a certified planner (AICP) and a Professional Community and Economic Developer (PCED) with additional credentials including a Certificate in Fundraising Management and LEED AP Neighborhood Development.
 Kara serves as a governor appointed member of the Indiana Land Resources Council, as a member of the Purdue Land Use Team, and as the North Central Region Representative for the Community Planning and Zoning Extension Community of Practice.